Exercises to Avoid Knee Pain

 Leg Exercises to Avoid Knee Pain

-Lunges are effective for toning the legs, but poor form—such as letting your front knee extend beyond your toes—can stress the knee joint.
+• 2.
+Lunges with Improper Form: Lunges are effective for toning the legs, but poor form such as letting your front knee extend beyond your toes can stress the knee joint.
 Switch to reverse lunges, which reduce the forward pressure on the knees while still targeting the same muscle groups.

-Using the leg extension machine with heavy weights can overload the patellar tendon, leading to knee pain or injury.
-Instead, strengthen your quadriceps with resistance bands or seated leg lifts to minimize joint stress.
+• 4.
+Leg Extensions with Heavy Weights: Using the leg extension machine with heavy weights can overload the patellar tendon, leading to knee pain or injury.
+Instead, Strengthening Exercises your quadriceps with resistance bands or seated leg lifts to minimize joint stress.

 Exercises to Avoid with Arthritic Knees